swj1442291549/pydolphot/README.md

 ```
 It will read the filters from `output{chip}.columns` and save the result into `o.summary.fits` in folder `final`.

-In the meantime, it will also make a selection on signal-to-noise ratio, sharpness, crowdness and object type.
+In the meantime, it will also make a selection on the signal-to-noise ratio, sharpness, crowdedness, and object type.
 The corresponding result is saved in `o.gst.fits`.

 If you want to know more about the selection criteria, please refer to [dolphot](https://github.com/dstndstn/dolphot) for more information.
 And if you change the criteria here, remember to make the same change in `photfake.py`.